cisagov/ScubaGear/baselines/aad.md

 - _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting the logs into the agency's centralized security detection infrastructure.
 Thus security events can be audited,  queried and available for incident response.
 - _Last modified:_ June 2023
-- _Scope:_ The following logs (configured in Azure AD diagnostic settings), are required: AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs.
-If managed identities are used for Azure resources, also send the ManagedIdentitySignInLogs log type.
-If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also send the ProvisioningLogs log type.
+- _Scope:_ The following logs (configured in Azure AD diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
+If managed identities are used for Azure resources, also send the `ManagedIdentitySignInLogs` log type.
+If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also send the `ProvisioningLogs` log type.
 - _Federal Agencies:_ It is also recommended to send the logs to the CISA CLAW system so that agencies can benefit from the security detection capabilities offered there.
 Contact CISA to request integration instructions.

 ### Resources